Gas stoves and induction cookers are great and all, but will they even be useful in the apocalypse? Hell nah.

 Metal Rocket Stove

-For a more advanced rocket stove that’s indestructible, you could consider making a metal one if you’re an experienced welder.
+For a more advanced rocket stove, consider making a metal one if you’re an experienced welder.
 Since this type of portable stove is a complex one to build, you should know how to handle a torch.
 Don’t forget to always have gloves on for hand protection, too.
 Even though you consider yourself an expert, that doesn’t mean you should skip the safety gear.

 The design shown in the video is built with enhanced functionality with a handle, hinge, and cover for the fuel magazine.
 It may look a little complicated to follow, but it’s guaranteed to be more durable than the simpler designs.